Lattenini/MBKBP/README.md

 (3) The following lines represent an adjacent list of the input graph.
 To illustrate, consider the second line 0 1 2.
 The vertex with id 0 is adjacent with two vertices 1 and 2.

-# Future work
-In the future, we shall try to further improve reproducibility of this work.

-(1) Use ReproZip to simplify the reproducibility process.

-(2) Rebuild the source code and provide the general frameworks, e.g., Sym-BK, PB, IE, PBIE, in the form of a library.

-(3) Provide more datasets used in our experiments and the source code to collect and pre-process datasets from the [KONECT](http://konect.cc/networks/ "KONECT") website.

-# Acknowledgment
-We thank reviewers of SIGMOD'23 for their valuable suggestions to help us improve reproducibility.